Select Page

 “You don’t have to become someone else to get there.
 You just have to become more fully yourself.”

-And the more you build trust with yourself—by being honest, by staying grounded in your values, by doing hard things even when no one’s watching—the more that quiet power starts to rise.
+And the more you build trust with yourself, by being honest, by staying grounded in your values, and by doing hard things even when no one’s watching?
+The more you do those things, the more that quiet power starts to rise.

 And here’s the beautiful part: